Sign up for BitLaunch and install Docker Compose to aid your development.

 sudo chmod +x /usr/local/bin/docker-compose

 Issues can occasionally happen during install without an error being thrown up.
-We can make sure everything went smoothly with:
+We can make sure everything went smoothly by running the Docker Compose version check command:

 If you’ve done every correctly, the command-line will spit out your version and build number, which should look something like this: